roninrp/ragflow_grpc/README.md

 ---

 ## 🧱 Project Structure
 The project uses Ragflows modules and files and therefore the system requirements are similar to that of Ragflow's with certain additional dependencies(ref).
-Apart from a few changes to Ragflow's files the main files are located within `ragflow_grpc/grpc_ext`.
+Apart from a few changes to Ragflow's files the main files are located within `./grpc_ext`.
+Here `.` is the above root folder.
 ```
 grpc_ext/
 ├── Dockerfile